SnezhanaZdravkova/RecipesBook/README.md

 ## User Stories

 ### User Profile
-- As a Site User, I can register an account so that I can add/edit/delete my recipes and comment on and like other people's recipes.
+- As a Site User, I can register an account so that I can add/edit/delete my recipes and comment on recipes.
 - As a Site User, I can log in or log out of my account so that I can keep my account secure.
 - As a Site User, I can see my login status so that I know if I'm logged in or out.